prosperi/CrackHistory/README.md

-Application for exams in History(CAT)
+Application for CAT exam preparation.

+Coming from 2017.